 In Ephesians 5:33, God tells the man to love his wife, but He tells the wife to reverence or respect her husband.
 That’s because God knows our deepest needs.

 These differences, believe it or not, shouldn’t divide us.
 They should unite us.
 God made us different that He might make us one.
 These are more than mere psychological proclivities; they are there by divine design.
 Aren’t you glad that God made us different?
-It’s time to stop trying to be the be the same or resenting each other because of our differences.
+It’s time to stop trying to be the same or resenting each other because of our differences.
 It’s time to start celebrating the difference!